 Should parents wish to make a formal complaint to the Governing Body and/or the Local Education Authority, please contact the school office.
 The policy for dealing with Parental Concerns is available on this website.

-Pinchbeck East School is a safe environment for children.
-Through assemblies and lessons, children are helped to understand what is and is not acceptable behaviour towards them.
+Pinchbeck East Academy is a safe environment for children.
+Through collective worship and lessons, children are helped to understand what is and is not acceptable behaviour towards them.
 They are also taught about staying safe from harm and how to speak up if they have worries or concerns.
 Through our day to day contact with pupils, and direct work with families, school staff have a crucial role to play in noticing indicators of possible abuse or neglect and in referring concerns to the appropriate agency.
 We will report anything we feel is a concern to Social Services and we would rather be considered to have over reacted than not to have responded to an incident.

 If you require further information please do not hesitate to contact the school on 01775 723841.